qexat/garnet/README.md

    implicitly.  `alloc` is kinda a red-headed stepchild in this hierarchy; Zig's approach of explicit allocator objects everywhere may or may not be superior.
+ * Tail call optimization is not guarenteed -- Drop impl's get in the way, but it should be possible to avoid that.
+ * Lack of construct-on-heap is occasionally kinda awful.

 ## Glory points in Rust to exploit or even enhance